-- a) Identify all crossers on the driver's student list and route sheet.
-This is critical safety information for the regular driver at the beginning of the school year, and for all substitute drivers during the year. - b) Avoid discharging children where they must walk back along the side of the bus.
-Children could slip and fall under the bus and be run over. - c) Teach students the "UNIVERSAL CROSSING SIGNAL" for loading and crossing and the "UNIVERSAL DANGER SIGNAL"-the horn-to warn them of danger while crossing. - d) If parents meet children who must cross the road at the bus stop, encourage them to meet their children as they exit the bus.
+a) Identify all crossers on the driver's student list and route sheet.
+This is critical safety information for the regular driver at the beginning of the school year, and for all substitute drivers during the year.

+b) Avoid discharging children in a spot that causes them to walk back along the side of the bus.
+Children could slip and fall under the bus and be run over.

+c) Teach students the "UNIVERSAL CROSSING SIGNAL" for loading and crossing and the "UNIVERSAL DANGER SIGNAL"-the horn-to warn them of danger while crossing.

+d) If parents meet children who must cross the road at the bus stop, encourage them to meet their children as they exit the bus.
 This results in the child crossing the road under parental supervision, which is safer.
 Be sure parents also follow proper crossing procedures so their children will learn the correct way to cross.
-Someday the parent won't be there and the child will have to cross alone. - e) When discharging a mix of non-crossers and crossers at a bus stop, discharge the crossers first.
+Someday the parent won't be there, and the child will have to cross alone.

+e) When discharging a mix of non-crossers and crossers at a bus stop, discharge the crossers first.
 Observe their crossing carefully.
 After all crossers have crossed the road safely, discharge the non-crossers.
-Because motorists may drive by the exit door, children should look both ways before leaving the bus stepwell. - After all students are away from the bus safely (remember DMV's 15-foot law), proceed with caution, checking your outside pedestrian mirrors as you begin to move.
+Because motorists may drive by the exit door, children should look both ways before leaving the bus stepwell.

+After all students are away from the bus safely (remember DMV's 15-foot law), proceed with caution, checking your outside pedestrian mirrors as you begin to move.
 It is extremely important to make sure all children are away from the bus BEFORE moving forward.
 Never move the bus if there's any question that a child isn't at least 15 feet away.

-There have been several incidents around the country of drivers closing bus doors on children's garments or drawstrings getting caught in the door or handrail, and dragging a child down the street.
-In February 1996, a New York State student was killed in such an incident.
-There were also New York State dragging fatalities in the 1970s and 1980s.
-Many other close calls have been reported.
-In January 2003, a New York preschool child was dragged to his death when his mitten strings were snagged by the bus.
-Another very close call occurred when a driver shut an elementary-age child's backpack in the bus door and traveled 400 feet before realizing what he had done.
+It is critically important that every driver CHECK THE DOOR ONCE MORE!